Functional genomics: Bioinformatics methods for Functional genomics

 Because of the large quantity of data produced by these techniques and the desire to find biologically meaningful patterns, bioinformatics is crucial to analysis of functional genomics data.
 Examples of techniques in this class are data clustering or principal component analysis for unsupervised machine learning (class detection) as well as artificial neural networks or support vector machines for supervised machine learning (class prediction, classification).
 Functional enrichment analysis is used to determine the extent of over- or under-expression (positive- or negative- regulators in case of RNAi screens) of functional categories relative to a background sets.
 Gene ontology based enrichment analysis are provided by DAVID and gene set enrichment analysis (GSEA), pathway based analysis by Ingenuity and Pathway studio and protein complex based analysis by COMPLEAT.

 New computational methods have been developed for understanding the results of a deep mutational scanning experiment. 'phydms' compares the result of a deep mutational scanning experiment to a phylogenetic tree.
 This allows the user to infer if the selection process in nature applies similar constraints on a protein as the results of the deep mutational scan indicate.
 This may allow an experimenter to choose between different experimental conditions based on how well they reflect nature.
 Deep mutational scanning has also been used to infer protein-protein interactions.
 The authors used a thermodynamic model to predict the effects of mutations in different parts of a dimer.
 Deep mutational structure can also be used to infer protein structure.
 Strong positive epistasis between two mutations in a deep mutational scan can be indicative of two parts of the protein that are close to each other in 3-D space.
 This information can then be used to infer protein structure.
 A proof of principle of this approach was shown by two groups using the protein GB1.

 Results from MPRA experiments have required machine learning approaches to interpret the data.
 A gapped k-mer SVM model has been used to infer the kmers that are enriched within cis-regulatory sequences with high activity compared to sequences with lower activity.
 These models provide high predictive power.
 Deep learning and random forest approaches have also been used to interpret the results of these high-dimensional experiments.
 These models are beginning to help develop a better understanding of non-coding DNA function towards gene-regulation.

-Consortium projects focused on Functional Genomics
+Consortium projects

 The ENCODE project

 The ENCODE (Encyclopedia of DNA elements) project is an in-depth analysis of the human genome whose goal is to identify all the functional elements of genomic DNA, in both coding and non-coding regions.
 Important results include evidence from genomic tiling arrays that most nucleotides are transcribed as coding transcripts, non-coding RNAs, or random transcripts, the discovery of additional transcriptional regulatory sites, further elucidation of chromatin-modifying mechanisms.